Cars brands and logos that start with C

 Chalmers Motor Company Logo

-American auto brand Chalmers Motor Company, founded by Hugh Chalmers in 1908, is located in Detroit, Michigan, USA.
-Its product was the expensive luxury cars produced under this brand until the merger with Chrysler in 1923.
-In the year the brand was founded, the first model of the brand, the Chalmers 30, was released based on the Chalmers-Detroit Motor Company.
-The car proved to be successful, ensuring the sale of 3,047 cars in the first year.
-In 1911, the company was ranked 8th among US automakers.
+Chalmers Motor Company is an American automobile brand founded by Hugh Chalmers in 1908, based in Detroit, Michigan, USA.
+Its products were expensive luxury cars produced under this brand before its merger with Chrysler in 1923.
+In the year the brand was founded, the first Chalmers 30 model was produced, based on the Chalmers-Detroit Motor Company.
+The car proved successful, generating sales of 3,047 cars in its first year.
+In 1911, the company was ranked 8th among American automakers.
 In 1915, the company was renamed Chalmers Motor Car Corporation.
 In the early 1920s, the company merged with Maxwell Motor Company.

 Chevrolet